dukhniav/WorthIt/README.md

 ## Steps:
 1. Type in what item is and how much it costs (posibly integrate a scanner)
-1. Have sliding questions to answer
+1. Have sliding questions to answer (per purchase)
-  1. A few per purchase

 * Checkboxes.
 * Database of items that shows a history of impulse buying.